This story has been updated.

 A consumer of recovered PE film will spend about $200 million in the next couple of years to boost its production capacities.

 Trex, which recycles film and recovered wood powder into composite lumber products, will expand production capacity at its Winchester, Va. and Fernley, Nev. factories.
-When completed, the projects will increase the company’s production capacity by 70%.

 According to a press release, in Virginia, Trex will build a new decking production facility and bring it on-line in the first quarter of 2021.
 In Nevada, the company will install additional production lines in phases, with some coming on-line in the third quarter of this year and others coming on-line in the first half of 2020.